A photographers review of the Nikon D850.

 How can they ever improve on this unit or is it even possible?

 So the D850 is a better camera it's sharper has higher resolution, a tilting screen which for low angle shots is very handy.
-The wifi and bluetooth connectivity is very useful at times but these are all side issues as a camera is for capturing images and for me that's the only area where it should be measured.
+The wifi and Bluetooth connectivity are very useful at times but these are all side issues as a camera is for capturing images and for me that's the only area where it should be measured.

 It's worth should always be primarily the quality of the images it can produce.
 Considering the increased resolution hence smaller pixel size the fact that the dynamic range is fractionally better than the D810 is staggering.